The Athletic Training Program is currently not accepting students into the undergraduate curriculum as a result of a

-The Middle-Level Education program is designed to prepare teachers to teach in grades 4-8 as a mathematics and science or as an English/language arts and social studies specialist and in grades four through six as a self-contained generalist.
+The Middle-Childhood Education program is designed to prepare teachers to teach in grades 4-8 as a mathematics and science or as an English/language arts and social studies specialist and in grades four through six as a self-contained generalist.

 The primary mission of the Psychology Programs is to provide a sound understanding of the basic principles of psychological science.
 This foundation will serve students who choose to earn advanced degrees in psychology or related fields, as well as those who enter people oriented occupations following graduation.

 Psychology and Counseling